hugo-sebastiao/hugo-sebastiao.github.io/index.md

 My work focuses on instrument control, device integration, computer vision, data acquisition, and real-time analysis — especially where experiments are still too manual, systems are fragile, or multiple devices must work together reliably.

-Recent work includes:
-- automating optical tweezers experiments with computer vision, hardware control, and workflow orchestration
-- building control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis
+Recent work includes optical tweezers automation with computer vision, hardware control, and workflow orchestration, as well as control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis.

-**Available for freelance projects in scientific software, instrument automation, and custom acquisition systems.
-If you need help with instrument software or lab automation, <a href="#contact">get in touch</a>.**
+**Available for freelance projects in scientific software, instrument automation, and custom acquisition systems.** If you need help with instrument software or lab automation, <a href="#contact">get in touch</a>.

 <p class="top-links">
   <a href="#projects">Projects</a>
   <span> | </span>
   <a href="#services">Services</a>
   <span> | </span>
-  <a href="#who-i-work-with">Who I Work With</a>
-  <span> | </span>
   <a href="#about">About Me</a>
   <span> | </span>
   <a href="#contact">Contact</a>
+  <span> | </span>
+  <a href="#who-i-work-with">Who I Work With</a>

 </p>